Food Relationship

 Sometimes the triggers of sweet cravings (or any food cravings at all) are easier to understand.
 Other times it feels like cravings come from nowhere and hijack your day, leaving you disappointed and puzzled.

-If so, you’re in the right place.
+If that sounds like what you’re experiencing, you’re in the right place.
 Let’s talk about different types of cravings and what you can do about each one of them.
 You can’t change it if you don’t know where it’s coming from!

 You’ll be surprised at how easy it is to decode cravings when you learn to read the in-built mechanisms of your body.
 AKA: your hunger, satiety and other signals your body is constantly sending you.

-Food cravings can be a puzzling and sometimes frustrating experience.
-Whether it's that insatiable desire for something sweet, salty, or savory, we've all experienced the overwhelming urge to indulge in certain types of food.
-But why do these cravings appear in the first place?
+Food cravings can be a confusing and sometimes frustrating experience.
+Whether it’s that insatiable desire for something sweet, salty, or savory, we’ve all experienced the overwhelming urge to indulge in certain types of food.
+But let’s find out why these cravings appear in the first place?

 In research, food cravings is defined as “an urge, want or desire for a particular food”.